hazybluedot/manager_review/README.md

 ## TLDR

 1. [Export files from Scholar](#exporting-data-from-scholar)
-    1. Export your manager's review scores, then save as CSV
+    1. Export your manager's review scores, then save as *Unicode Text*
     1. Under gradebook be sure to create a grade item for the *Manager's Review 2*, if you haven't already.
 Make a not of the exact name you give this item, you will need to input it later.